icoverservices/monolog/UPGRADE.md

 ### 2.0.0

-- `Monolog\Logger::API` can be used to distinguish between a Monolog `1` and `2`
+- `Icoverlog\Logger::API` can be used to distinguish between a Icoverlog `1` and `2`
-  install of Monolog when writing integration code.
+  install of Icoverlog when writing integration code.

 - Removed non-PSR-3 methods to add records, all the `add*` (e.g. `addWarning`) methods as well as `emerg`, `crit`, `err` and `warn`.